 The Pre-Eminent Balance Center In The Region

 The Balance and Dizziness Center, part of Penn Ear, Nose, and Throat since its inception in 1993, is the only one in the region that offers a full array of state-of-the-art balance testing aimed at providing diagnosis and treatment information.
-It has been ranked by U.S. News & World Report as best in the Philadelphia region and one of the top in the nation.
+Penn's Ear, Nose and Throat program has been ranked by U.S. News & World Report as among the top programs in the country.

 Symptoms and Diagnosis of Balance and Dizziness